sayandip20/LeetCode/README.md

 # LeetCode
-This repository contains important questions of leetcode.
+This repository contains solutions to DSA and SQL questions of leetcode.